 Example 4: Inferring the Complementary Sequence of a DNA Strand

-State the corresponding sequence on the complementary strand, reading from the direction.
+State the corresponding sequence on the complementary strand, reading from the to direction.

 DNA is made of two polynucleotide chains that run antiparallel to one another.
 There are four different kinds of nitrogenous bases in DNA: adenine (A), guanine (G), thymine (T), and cytosine (C).
 When two strands of DNA bind to one another, they follow complementary base pairing: adenine binds to thymine through two hydrogen bonds, and guanine binds to cytosine through three hydrogen bonds.